Skekdog/Roblox-Plugins/README.md

 https://create.roblox.com/store/asset/17107089749

 ## [Commander - Multi-line command bar](./Commander.lua)
-A simple multi-line command bar, with support for undo and redo.
+A simple multi-line command bar, with support for undo and presets.

 Does NOT support syntax highlighting.